-Teens leave the city for the wild on an epic journey that becomes an allegory for an entire generation now facing global catastrophe.
+Two teens leave the city for the wild on an epic journey that becomes an allegory for an entire generation now facing global catastrophe.
 Short Synopsis:

-A visceral 33-minute short film, shot on super 16mm with an original sound-score and no words, No Go Backs follows two sets of teenagers who leave the city for the wild, just haphazardly prepared.
-Featuring the artist's son (Lenny Dodge-Kahn) and his life-long best friend (Elijah Parks) and with their friends (Serafina and Marisol Prietto,) No Go Backs is a quietly dystopian fiction grounded in real-world relations and the understated but persistent presence of contemporary catastrophes.
+A 33-minute short, shot on super 16mm with an original sound score and no dialogue, No Go Backs follows two teenagers (and real-life friends) who leave the city for the wild, only haphazardly prepared.
+From the heart of the city, they cut an arduous path along sites of California's historic water wars, traveling north into the monumental landscapes of the Eastern Sierra.
 In the haunted precarity of a collapsed world, the kids travel in dreamlike states of distraction, malaise, and resilience.
-They cut an arduous path along sites of California's historic water wars, following the aqueduct north toward its source, through the monumental landscapes of the Eastern Sierra Nevada.
-Eventually encountering other kids along shared roads-and the prospect of camaraderie in facing the unknown-the film becomes a vison of tenuous survival and the astonishing power of the earth.
-Completed just a month before lockdown, No Go Backs appears as an uncanny premonition and an allegorical epic about an entire generation that must make a new way forward.
+As they eventually encounter other kids along shared roads and the prospect of camaraderie in facing the unknown, the film becomes a compressed, allegorical epic about an entire generation that must make a new way forward.
 Longer Synopsis: